Frequently Asked Questions

 Other FAQs

-ASSIST releases the upcoming academic year in spring/summer to make available updated general education transferability lists based on completing the most recent review cycle.
+ASSIST releases the upcoming academic year in late spring/early summer to make available new articulation agreements and updated general education and transferable course lists.
+The general education and transferable course lists are updated based on the most recent review cycle, which is completed at varying dates each academic year.
+The list of approved CSU AI and Cal-GETC courses is dynamic and will continue to be updated into the summer until the current review cycle is completed.
 The UC Transfer Course Agreement (UC TCA) and UC Transfer Admission Eligibility Course Lists will become available at the end of October upon completion of the UCOP summer review and October appeal cycle.

 The availability of new articulation agreements historically begins the summer before the academic year and varies by institution.
 Each university is responsible for updating and publishing agreements.
-Many factors may affect the process, including the availability of updated community college curriculum, campus articulation resources, and approach to publishing.
-Additionally, participating AICCU-affiliated institutions began building articulation agreements in the system during the summer of 2024.
+Many factors may affect the process, including the availability of updated community college curriculum, campus articulation resources, and approaches to publishing.
+Additionally, Cohort 1 AICCU-affiliated institutions began building articulation agreements in the system during the summer of 2024, and Cohort 2 AICCU-affiliated institutions began building agreements during the summer of 2025.
 Creating and publishing these agreements will take time and impact their availability.
 Given the varying approaches, there are important considerations when evaluating the availability of articulation agreements.
 Many campuses begin by publishing the less complex department and prefix agreements.

 • The default system behavior is to display major agreements first.
 If no major agreements are available, the system will gray out that option as not available and display any available department agreements.
-Please note, departmental articulation agreements should not be relied upon for major related information.
+Please note that departmental articulation agreements should not be relied upon for major-related information.

 • A help menu option identified with a question mark is available to explain the differences between major, department, prefix and general education/breadth agreements.
 The question mark is located near the "View Agreements by:" header.